How to Find Your Router IP Address on Windows, Mac, iPhone, Android & Linux

 The Page Loads but Will Not Accept the Password

 If you have changed the password before and forgotten it, a factory reset is the only option.
-Press and hold the small reset button (usually a pinhole on the back of the router) for 10 seconds.
+Press and hold the small reset button (usually a pinhole on the back of the router) until the LEDs indicate a reset — typically 5–15 seconds depending on the model, so check the manual for your specific device.
 The router will reboot with factory defaults, including the original Wi-Fi name, password, and admin credentials from the table above.

 I see two different IP addresses — which one is my router?